 For more serious track work, look into Recaro/Sparco alternatives.
 Be sure to get the correct bracket/hardware and leave enough clearance for your head and helmet- especially in the GT3 with its sunroof robbing you of an inch or two.

 RS' in Europe or Clubsport GT3s came with various versions of the factory rollbar.
 Not so in the US.
 There are a few good ways to address this and should you need/want to install 6point harnesses, we recommend Schroth Profil II pull-down with HANS capability.
 Also remember to plan on a good solution for the sub belt - we suggest either using the factory 996 GT3 sub belt bracket, or a Brey Krause alternative and/or eye-bolts in the chassis.
 It is possible to import the factory Tequipment roll bar (for GT3s) or RS half-cages can be imported from Europe.
 Some of the early production RS' actually still have the mounting plates under the floor carpet but most do not.
-For those that don't we suggest welding in your own plates and receivers such as on this project:

 In the US it's much easier to go with after-market bolt-in roll bars such as the ones we use from RSS.
 A starter or analogue of the factory Tequipment bar is the 901 shown below:

 For the GT3s the most popular is the 930 which bolts into the strut tops at the rear of the car (an improvement over the Tequipment).
 There is also a more serious Chromoly made weld-in option in the form of the extra-braced 931.

 It's important to remember that none of these solutions are welded in nor do they provide the same level of safety as a professionally built and structurally improved full roll cage.
 If you intend on more serious track events or club racing, then we suggest finding an experienced cage builder.
 In our area we use TC Design for example.